lnsy-dev/obsidian-starter-notebook/README.md

 ![Screenshot from 2024-03-24 12-06-53](https://github.com/lnsy-dev/obsidian-starter-notebook/assets/41439429/45b85344-3cd1-4650-942f-3dc079d02a04)
 ![Screenshot from 2024-03-24 12-07-04](https://github.com/lnsy-dev/obsidian-starter-notebook/assets/41439429/1c44102d-5acc-43f6-826d-e898c8d31928)
 ![Screenshot from 2024-03-24 12-09-42](https://github.com/lnsy-dev/obsidian-starter-notebook/assets/41439429/7751b46b-5961-4b7c-a215-3bf3bf9fa12f)

-## Install Atkinson Hyperlegible Font (Optional)
-Before opening this notebook in Obsidian, download and install the font: https://brailleinstitute.org/freefont.

 ## AI Commander API Key
 You need an OpenAI API key.
 You can generate one here: https://platform.openai.com/api-keys.
 I have set the model to ChatGPT-4, this might be too expensive for your tastes.
 You can select a different model from here: https://platform.openai.com/docs/models/continuous-model-upgrades.